IBMStreams/streamsx.documentation/docs/spl/lab/spl-lab-01-simple-app.md

 In Streams, a main composite is an application.
 Usually, each main composite lives in its own source file (of the same name), but this is not required.
-This lab does not explore composite operators or what distinguishes a main composite from any other composite.
+This section does not explore composite operators or what distinguishes a main composite from any other composite.

 To create a project and a main composite: